aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getText() {#getText--}

+<b>@deprecated.</b> Please use the 'text' property instead.
 The text value in a "text contains" conditional formatting rule.
 Valid only for type = containsText, notContainsText, beginsWith and endsWith.
 The default value is null.

 ```javascript
 getText() : string;